DerekYang2/FluentDL/README.md

   </tr>
   <tr>
     <td>Spotify</td>
-    <td>Not natively available, auto converted from other sources</td>
+    <td>Not natively available.
+Use the Queue to convert song to other sources.</td>
   </tr>
 </table>

 ### Retrieving Tokens
-Qobuz email and password is self explanatory.
-Some authentication methods, such as Deezer ARL, Qobuz id/tokens alternative, or Spotify developer app tokens, are not obvious.

-However, tokens are not difficult to obtain: see the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication) for a detailed guide.
+See the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication) for a detailed guide.

 ## Build